Xytam/CP-FAIR/README.md

 This will be elaborated further on the requisite linked page.

 ### ClusterBreak
 To extend learning opportunities for those that learn best by doing or just for practice, ClusterBreak is meant to set up clusters via Ansible (with our current deployment of it), then set random things wrong with it to force people to troubleshoot.
 Ideally, this also feeds the Automated Troubleshooting tool (also occasionally referred to as self-healing coordinator) in terms of testing it.

+PENDING: ANSIBLE IS BEING REWORKED IN ITS VARIABLE HANDLING, THIS IS ON PENDING AND RELIANT ON ANSIBLE TEAM REWORKING CP-ANSIBLE

 ### Automated Troubleshooting
 Currently, we have a vague methodology for troubleshooting and COPS has a lot of resources available on troubleshooting.
 Generally speaking, most issues fall into a number of  relatively simplistic categories.
 Based on some basic log analysis, the automated troubleshooting tool should be able to identify with reasonable amount of certainty what errors equate to what solutions.
 Even without automatically fixing them, running this tool should provide more simplistic answers such as "SSL Issue, check spelling, check properties files, check permissions, check connectivity, etc" rather than having to dig through log files, attempting to figure things out, etc. This also helps greatly in disconnected/airgapped environments where web access is not prevalent as it should be a self-contained tool.